Nathan Aspinall: 2018

-Aspinall won his first ranking PDC title in September 2018, beating Ryan Searle 6–4 in the final of the 18th Players Championship of the year, in Barnsley.
-This victory helped him qualify for his first world championship.
+Aspinall won his first ranking PDC title in September 2018, beating Ryan Searle 6–4 in the final of Players Championship 18, in Barnsley.

-2019
+Aspinall made his Players Championship Finals debut at the 2018 edition as the 25th seed.
+He defeated 40th seed Martin Schindler 6–1 in the first round but lost to 8th seed James Wade 6–4 in the second round.

+2019: UK Open champion

-At the 2019 World Championship.
-At the championship, Aspinall, a 500/1 outsider before the tournament, defeated world number six Gerwyn Price, Kyle Anderson, Devon Petersen and Brendan Dolan on his way to the semi-finals, where he lost 6–3 to Michael Smith.
+At the 2019 World Championship, Aspinall made his debut as a ProTour Order of Merit qualifier.
+He was made a 500/1 outsider before the tournament.
+In the first round he whitewashed Geert Nentjes 3–0 before defeating the 6th seed Gerwyn Price 3–2 in a deciding set in the second round.
+Aspinall then defeated Kyle Anderson 4–1, Devon Petersen 4–3 and Brendan Dolan 5–1 on his way to the semi-finals, where he lost to Michael Smith 6–3.

 Following Gary Anderson's withdrawal from the 2019 Premier League, Aspinall was selected as one of nine 'contenders' to replace him.
-He would play a one-off match against Michael Smith on night six in Nottingham.
+He played a one-off match against Michael Smith on night six in Nottingham, losing 7–2.

-Aspinall won his first PDC major at the 2019 UK Open, defeating Toni Alcinas, Christian Kist, Madars Razma, Steve Lennon, Ross Smith and Gerwyn Price to reach the final, where he defeated Rob Cross 11–5 to take the title, securing the final leg with a 170 checkout.
+Aspinall won his first PDC major at the 2019 UK Open, defeating Toni Alcinas, Christian Kist, Madars Razma, Steve Lennon, Ross Smith and Gerwyn Price to reach the final, where he defeated Rob Cross 11–5 to take the title, winning the final leg with a 170 checkout.
 The win took Aspinall into the top 16 of the PDC Order of Merit for the first time in his career.

-Aspinall won the 2019 US Darts Masters, the first event on the 2019 World Series of Darts.
+Aspinall won his second televised title at the 2019 US Darts Masters, the first event on the 2019 World Series of Darts.
 It was Aspinall's first World Series event, and the only one he was selected to compete in during the 2019 edition.
-Aspinall averaged 107 in defeating Michael Smith 8-4 in the final.
-In the previous rounds, he beat Shawn Brenneman, Rob Cross, and Peter Wright.
-Aspinall won £20,000, and the win was only his second televised tournament win, after the 2019 UK Open.
+In the first round, he defeated Shawn Brenneman 6–2 before achieving wins over Rob Cross 8–5, and Peter Wright 8–7 in a last leg decider.
+Aspinall averaged 106.70 in the final, defeating Michael Smith 8-4.
+Aspinall received £20,000 in prize money for his victory.

-He played in the 2019 World Matchplay for the first time, losing to Mervyn King 10-5 despite averaging 103, and he was also seeded, made him the first player to make his World Matchplay debut as a seed since Simon Whitlock in 2010.
+He made his debut at the World Matchplay at the 2019 event.
+He was the first player to make his World Matchplay debut as a seed since Simon Whitlock in 2010.
+He lost to Mervyn King in the first round 10-5 despite averaging 103.